 October 13, 1917 – U.S. Oil & Gas Association founded

-The United States Oil & Gas Association (USOGA) was founded as the Mid-Continent Oil & Gas Association in Tulsa Oklahoma, six months after the United States joined World War I.
+The United States Oil & Gas Association (USOGA) was founded as the Mid-Continent Oil & Gas Association in Tulsa, Oklahoma, six months after the United States entered World War I.

-Today a lobbying organization based in Washington, D.C., USOGA advocates industry views in policy debates, especially for states along the Gulf of Mexico.
+Today a lobbying organization based in Washington, D.C., USOGA advocates industry views in energy policy debates.

 October 13, 1954 – First Arizona Oil Well

 Arizona became the 30th oil producing state when Shell Oil Company completed its East Boundary Butte No. 2 well one mile south of the Utah border on Apache County’s Navajo Indian Reservation.

 The October 1954 discovery well’s initial flow was small, just 2,200 cubic feet of natural gas and 11 barrels of oil per day from the Paradox Basin.
 Other nearby wells proved more productive.
 They came after more than five decades of expensive dry holes.

 As early as 1899 a rancher had reported finding oil seeps in central Arizona.
 By 1902, a part-time prospector from Pennsylvania, Joseph Heslet, unsuccessfully drilled in search of an oilfield.
 His last attempt in 1916 showed traces of oil.